AAYUSH-GUPTA-coder/AAYUSH-GUPTA-coder/README.md

 - 📄 Technical Writer Resume [PDF Resume](https://docs.google.com/document/d/1nCx3EZ-4TNSNkx8Qpd93jnVxY7lMcbSzCtO1s4ZwN-w/edit?usp=sharing)

 - 🌱 I’m currently looking for **Web3 Smart Contract Dev / AI Engineer / Technical Writer / DevRel Role**

+<h3 align="left">Projects</h3>

+- <a href="https://settlex.fi/" target="blank">SettleX.fi</a> Is the CLS of crypto, a cross-chain clearing and settlement layer purpose-built for institutions.
+We reduce bridging and rebalancing costs for intent and solver networks, market makers, and liquidity providers through netting.

+  Our infrastructure is chain-agnostic, confidential, and compliant, eliminating the need to move gross capital across bridges.

+  Traction:

+  • Commercial: Signed LOIs with 2 leading solver networks that collectively bridge over $10B annually.

+  • Validation: Winner of Axelar Infinity Quest.
+Finalist at Base Batches.
+Runner-up at QuickNode Accelerator.

+  • Grants: Axelar and Base.

+  • Partners: Concero, Axelar, Avail, Fairblock, Forta.

+- <a href="https://aayush-ai-clone.fly.dev/" target="blank">Aayush AI Clone</a> Aayush AI Clone is an open source RAG powered AI assistant that can answer questions about my experience, projects, achievements, and technical expertise using my own knowledge base.
+Instead of relying on a fine tuned model, it retrieves only the most relevant information and generates grounded, context aware responses.

+- <a href="https://github.com/AAYUSH-GUPTA-coder/tranchehook" target="blank">TrancheHook</a> TrancheHook brings predictable fixed income to Uniswap v4 LPs by separating principal protection from yield generation.
+It enables risk averse liquidity providers to earn stable, bond-like returns while allowing yield seekers to gain leveraged exposure to swap fees and upside, creating a more capital efficient and flexible liquidity market.

+- <a href="https://github.com/AAYUSH-GUPTA-coder/uniswap-v4-hooks-security-cyfrin" target="blank">Uniswap v4 Hooks Security Cyfrin</a> Uniswap v4 Hooks Security Skills is an open source security toolkit for Claude Code that helps developers and auditors systematically review Uniswap v4 hooks for known vulnerability classes.
+It packages insights from audits, exploits, and best practices into a structured workflow, making hook security reviews faster and more comprehensive.

+- <a href="https://github.com/AAYUSH-GUPTA-coder/solidity-common-mistakes-skill" target="blank">Solidity-common-mistakes-skill</a> solidity-common-mistakes is an open source AI audit skill for Claude Code that systematically reviews Solidity smart contracts against 20 of the most common security, logic, and code quality mistakes.
+It helps developers catch issues early by producing severity ranked findings with precise locations and actionable fix recommendations.

 <h3 align="left">Latest Blogs and Tutorials</h3>